Opteo/google-ads-api/docs/content/concepts/enums/using_enums.md

 ```

 -   When using `customer.query()`, you must use strings.
--   When using `customer.report()`, both strings and numbers are supported
+-   When using `customer.report()`, both strings and numbers are supported.